RMWinslow/posts/econ/commuting.md

 For the tables in this section, I look at the subset of ATUS Respondants who:
 - Were interviewed between 2004 and 2019, inclusive.
-- Spent some amount of time working (at least one minute) during the diary day.
+- Spent at least one hour working during the diary day.

 <!--- Were interviewed on a non-holiday weekday.
 Have empstat == 'employed - at work'.
 There were a thousand respondants with working time > 0 who aren't employed.
 Confusing!-->